Ricardian Theory of Rent: Meaning, Assumptions, Determination, Criticism, Conclusion are explained in detail below.

 Ricardian Theory of Rent Meaning

-The classical economists David Ricardo first propounded the theory of rent in 1817 in his book “Principles of Political Economy and Taxation” which is also known as Ricardian Theory of Rent.
+The classical economist David Ricardo first propounded the theory of rent in 1817 in his book “Principles of Political Economy and Taxation” which is also known as the Ricardian Theory of Rent.
 According to Ricardo, “Rent is that portion of the produce of the earth which is paid to the landlord for the use of original and indestructible power of the soil.”

-According to this theory, land differs in fertility.
+According to this theory, land differs infertility.
 Some lands are more fertile and some lands are less fertile.
 The difference in the fertility of the soil is the basis of the determination of this theory.
 The excess product of fertile land and the least fertile land is rent.
 Rent is a differential surplus that arises.
 Because of differences in the fertility of the land.
 Thus, it is measured by the difference between the produce on intramarginal land and produce on marginal land.